mgechev/revive/RULES_DESCRIPTIONS.md

 ## argument-limit

 _Description_: Warns when a function receives more parameters than the maximum set by the rule's configuration.
-Enforcing a maximum number of parameters helps keeping code readable and maintainable.
+Enforcing a maximum number of parameters helps to keep the code readable and maintainable.

 _Configuration_: (int) the maximum number of parameters allowed per function.